J-Nobull/Noble_ANA-680_FINAL/README.md

-# Noble_ANA-680_FINAL
+# An analysis of the mental health in tech survey dataset (HEALTH.csv).
+Apply statistical and machine learning techniques to understand patterns and predict mental health.

-This repository contains the final project for ANA 680 by J-Nobull.
+This repository contains the final project for ANA 680
 It includes:
 - A Jupyter Notebook for data analysis
 - A Flask web application